jeremymcclelland/summit-on-meeting/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

+= 2.1.1 - 2018/09/22 =
+* Fix: No line-break in Text widget caused by a change in version 2.1

+= 2.1 - 2018/09/21 =
+* Update: SEO friendly URL for non-Ajax pagination (change from /?_page=N to /pages/N)
+* Update: Prevent private taxonomies from being shown in meta fields
+* Update: Adjust color of the Content Views icon in Dashboard menu, only highlight on open/click
+* Update: Prevent empty p tag from being added to View output in Text widget
+* Update: Some other updates & improvements

 = 2.0.2 - 2018/04/09 =
-* Update: Use SEO friendly URL for normal pagination.
-Redirect /?vpage=NUMBER to new friendly URL depending on which page the pagination is showing on
+* Update: Redirect /?vpage=NUMBER to new URL depending on which page the pagination is showing on
 * Compatible Fix: Excerpt of posts created by the Cornerstone Page Builder plugin is incorrect
 * Tweak: Update content of the Settings page and description of some settings